fedor-rusak/NaiveJavaResearch/ThoughtDump.md

 Messages are added in reversed order.

+## 23.12.2016 — So I refactored a bit and WTF with default package

+I just had implemented some pieces of glue code and some more lines and got the point when keeping everything in one class was hard to read and understand.
+So I changed a bit my build scripts and folder structure and now everything is smaller in lines yet bigger in quantity.
+And of course more import statements.

+Still I want to point out that it makes no sense that I can't reference class from default package when writing class with certain package declaration.
+Maybe it helps with something like security or optimization or hell knows what.

+And my second thought it that maybe it gives more predictability with loading dependencies but NO. If you reference default class what is difference from packaged class?
+On the level of bytecode it is just a constant showing path to class.
+And I am sure bytecode can be tweaked and JVM would handle it properly.

+After some research I came to conclusion that it was designed in such manner to minimize problems with name clashing when integrating multiple libraries.
+If you have to add package name to a class name chance of finding two classes with same details is lower than if you had to specify only name.
+Ok, some sort of best practice injected in language specification.

 ## 22.12.2016 — Deprecated handling is deprecated?!

 Nothing really interesting here but small back-compatibility thing.
 Deprecated annotation was introduced in java before the concept of annotations.
 And that is why on level of class file it is ok that method has *attribute* "Deprecated".
 But in newer version compiler generates attribute called *RuntimeVisibleAnnotations* and "Deprecated" is treated just like another annotation.